How long is breast augmentation recovery time? How will you feel post-op? Here's what you can expect.

 Upon waking from surgery, you will probably feel somewhat groggy, especially if you have had general anesthesia.
-If you have had twilight, you may still experience grogginess, but generally speaking, women who have this type of anesthesia usually wake up faster.
-Post-operative nausea and vomiting are less of a risk with twilight sedation, as well.
+If you have had twilight anesthesia, you may still experience grogginess, but generally speaking, women who have this type of anesthesia usually wake up faster.
+Post-operative nausea and vomiting are less of a risk with twilight sedation as well.

 What To Expect After Breast Augmentation Surgery

-Below is a list of things that you may or may not experience during recovery.
-The list is long, but don't let it discourage you.
+Below is a list of what to expect during recovery.
+Don't let it discourage you.
 Many of the things on the list, such as tiredness, constipation, fluid retention, etc., can occur after ANY type of surgery.
-This list will most likely sound much worse than it actually is.
+Talk to your doctor, and share your personal medical history, to find out what your individual recovery might include.

-Tightness / Pressure in the Chest - If your implants were placed under the muscle, you are pretty much guaranteed to experience this on some level.
+Tightness / Pressure in the Chest - If your implants were placed under the muscle, you are pretty much guaranteed to experience tightness and pressure.
 Your pectoral muscles now have breast implants underneath them.
 The muscles need time to stretch out over the implants.
-As these muscles gradually stretch, the feeling of tightness will gradually dissipates.
+As these muscles gradually stretch, the feeling of tightness will gradually dissipate over the course of 2 weeks.
 Some women, and plastic surgeons as well, describe this feeling as an elephant being on your chest.
 Others describe it as badly pulled muscles, or how one might feel one day after doing a thousand pushups.

 Feeling of Engorgement - For those of you who have had children, you know exactly what engorgement feels like.
 For those of you who have not had children, here is an explanation.
 A few days after giving birth, your milk begins to come in.
 If you do not breastfeed, or if your baby isn't feeding enough, your breasts will swell.
 They will become warm, tender, and painful.
-There is also a feeling of great "pressure" on the breasts, and they may feel very heavy.
+There is also a feeling of great pressure on the breasts, and they may feel very heavy.
 Many women experience this same feeling after breast augmentation surgery.
-It usually goes away during the first week or so.
+It usually goes away within one week after surgery.

 Sore creases - This is yet another common feeling after breast augmentation surgery.
 Many times, the crease has to be lowered in order for the breast implant to be centered behind the nipple/areola.
 This can cause the creases to be more tender and sore after surgery.

-Post-op depression or post-op "blues - With any type of surgery, post-op depression is a possibility, and is actually not uncommon.
-Depression can be attributed to pain, anesthesia, narcotics / pain medications, and various other things.
+Post-op depression or post-op "blues - With any type of surgery, post-op depression is a possibility, and is not uncommon.
+Depression can be attributed to pain, anesthesia, narcotics/pain medications, and various other things.
 Lack of sleep can exaggerate these feelings.

 Many women who experience post-op blues / depression have said that they did question themselves about whether or not they made the right decision to have surgery.
 Some of this may be attributed to not getting instant gratification.
-You wait to have the surgery, go through all of the excitement and anxiety that the anticipation leading up to surgery brings, then you come out sore, bruised, and not looking anything like you thought you would.
 Sometimes the breast implants may be really high on the chest, or have a torpedo-like look, and not look anything like normal breasts.
 This can be very alarming to women who aren't prepared for this.
 Hence, the onset of feelings of uncertainty about having this surgery in the first place.
-The good news is that your breasts will change, it just takes a little time and a lot of patience.
+The good news is that your breasts will change, it takes a little time and a lot of patience.

 Pain medications taken after surgery can also upset your stomach.
 Some plastic surgeons will prescribe anti-nauesa medications for you to take in the event that you experience nausea or vomiting, while some pain medications, such as Mepergan, have an anti-nausea drug built right in.
 Most of the time, upset stomach can be avoided if you eat something prior to taking your medications.
 Sometimes, eating a cracker or two with your pain meds is not enough.
 Some people require more "stick to your ribs" food such as a couple of pieces of dry toast, or 1/2 to a whole peanut butter sandwich.